grmvishnu/datasciencecoursera/2_R_Programming/Week 3 Quiz.md

 Question 4
 ----------

 Continuing with the 'mtcars' dataset from the previous Question, what is the absolute difference between the average horsepower of 4-cylinder cars and the average horsepower of 8-cylinder cars?
+Round off the answer to the nearest whole number

 ### Answer

-126.5779
+127

 ```R
 mtcars_dt <- as.data.table(mtcars)